-- Object Storage is a regional service and is available across all the One or more isolated, fault-tolerant Oracle data centers that host cloud resources such as instances, volumes, and subnets.
-A region contains several availability domains. within a region.
-Data is stored redundantly across multiple storage servers and across multiple availability domains.
+- Object Storage is a regional service.
+Data is stored redundantly across multiple storage servers.
 Object Storage actively monitors data integrity using checksums and automatically detects and repairs corrupt data.
 Object Storage actively monitors and ensures data redundancy.
 If a redundancy loss is detected, Object Storage automatically creates more data copies.
 For more details about Object Storage durability, see the Oracle Cloud Infrastructure Object Storage FAQ.

 - custom metadata

 - You can define your own extensive metadata as key-value pairs for any purpose.
 For example, you can create descriptive tags for objects, retrieve those tags, and sort through the data.
 You can assign custom metadata to objects and buckets using the Oracle Cloud Infrastructure CLI or SDK.
 See Software Development Kits and Command Line Interface for details.

 - Object Storage employs 256-bit Advanced Encryption Standard (AES-256) to encrypt object data on the server.
-Each object is encrypted with its own key.
-Object keys are encrypted with a master encryption key that is frequently rotated.
+Each object is encrypted with its own data encryption key.
+Data encryption keys are always encrypted with a master encryption key that is assigned to the bucket.
 Encryption is enabled by default and cannot be turned off.
 By default, Oracle manages the master encryption key.
 However, you can optionally configure a bucket so that it's assigned an Oracle Cloud Infrastructure Key Management master encryption key that you control and rotate on your own schedule.